zhangxuehui/file-sync/README.md

-# a web server for file sync service build on Tonador
+# a web server for file sync service build on Tornador